dsm23/frameworkintro/README.md

 * Gauge
 * Cucumber for Java

 You should now be able to open .feature files in the cucumber editor.
-You will be able to identify the cucumber editor fromt he green rectangular speech bubble next to the name of the file in the editor.
+You will be able to identify the cucumber editor from the green rectangular speech bubble next to the name of the file in the editor.

 If you do not see this green speech bubble and instead see a blue 'F'.
 Then you will need to